Man at desk using notes to plan website content

 How do you create great website content?

-Creating great content requires up front planning — before any work begins on design — and stellar copywriting.
+Creating great content requires up-front planning — before any design work begins — and stellar copywriting.